 When to Use Extended Internal Rate of Return (XIRR)

 XIRR can be viewed as an extension of IRR calculations for cases when the cash flows associated with an investment are irregular.
 Remember that an assumption of the IRR formula is that cash flow events occur at fixed time intervals.
-There are no such restrictions with XIRR’s more complex formula which involves solving the following equation for r with NPV fixed at zero.
+There are no such restrictions with XIRR’s since its formula accommodates irregular cash flows.

-Therefore, XIRR differs from IRR only in its allowance for non-periodic investment cash flows.
+XIRR differs from IRR only in its allowance for non-periodic investment cash flows.
 Note that XIRR is an annualized rate by the above formula, but it can also be adopted for quarterly, monthly or weekly rates of return by substituting 365 with the appropriate number of days.

 Viewed from a different angle, a XIRR calculation is the most generic type of compound annual growth rate calculation.
-IRR is a simplified version of the XIRR formula in which the timing is given in number of years (or other periods) whereas CAGR can be viewed as an IRR calculation with a single cash outflow and a single cash inflow event.
+IRR is a simplified version of the XIRR formula in which the timing is given as number of years (or other periods) whereas CAGR can be viewed as an IRR calculation with a single cash outflow and a single cash inflow event.

 A Recap on CAGR, IRR, and XIRR